rg-smith/InSAR/README.md

 # InSAR
-Scripts to aid in processing InSAR data with GMTSAR, as well as pos-processing SBAS analysis in Matlab
+Scripts to aid in processing InSAR data with GMTSAR, as well as post-processing SBAS analysis in python
 **ers_rename_raw_data.sh:** this shell script renames ERS C-band images downloaded from https://scihub.copernicus.eu/dhus/#/home to a format GMTSAR can use
 **sbas_list.py:** makes a list of interferogram pairs based on a user-defined temporal and spatial baseline
 **snaphu_dec.csh:** modified shell script from GMTSAR code.
 This unwraps interferograms after multi-looking them to speed up the process.